 Afong Moy was 16 years old when she arrived in New York City in 1834.
-The name, which was not her own, was given to her by Nathaniel and Frederick Carne, the traders who brought her stateside.

 While not much is known of her early life, Moy is said to be born and raised by her “distinguished” parents in Canton City (now Guangzhou), China.
 She would later become the first Chinese person to receive wide public acclaim and national recognition in America.